BlingCorp/bling/docs/module/tabbed.md

 -- For tabbar in general
 theme.tabbar_ontop  = false
 theme.tabbar_radius = 0                -- border radius of the tabbar
 theme.tabbar_style = "default"         -- style of the tabbar ("default", "boxes" or "modern") theme.tabbar_font = "Sans 11"          -- font of the tabbar
 theme.tabbar_size = 40                 -- size of the tabbar
 theme.tabbar_position = "top"          -- position of the tabbar
 theme.tabbar_bg_normal = "#000000"     -- background color of the focused client on the tabbar
-theme.tabbar_fg_normal = "#ffffff" -- foreground color of the focused client on the tabbar theme.tabbar_bg_focus  = "#1A2026" -- background color of unfocused clients on the tabbar theme.tabbar_fg_focus  = "#ff0000" -- foreground color of unfocused clients on the tabbar theme.tabbar_disable = false       -- disable the tab bar entirely
+theme.tabbar_fg_normal = "#ffffff"     -- foreground color of the focused client on the tabbar theme.tabbar_bg_focus  = "#1A2026"     -- background color of unfocused clients on the tabbar theme.tabbar_fg_focus  = "#ff0000"     -- foreground color of unfocused clients on the tabbar theme.tabbar_bg_focus_inactive = nil   -- background color of the focused client on the tabbar when inactive theme.tabbar_fg_focus_inactive = nil   -- foreground color of the focused client on the tabbar when inactive theme.tabbar_bg_normal_inactive = nil  -- background color of unfocused clients on the tabbar when inactive theme.tabbar_fg_normal_inactive = nil  -- foreground color of unfocused clients on the tabbar when inactive theme.tabbar_disable = false           -- disable the tab bar entirely

 -- the following variables are currently only for the "modern" tabbar style theme.tabbar_color_close = "#f9929b" -- chnges the color of the close button